Dozens hurt, 3 critical, when tornado hits North Dakota city

 "My dog was with me and the next thing you knew the storm picked up my camper and slammed it on the ground.
 It felt like we were weightless," Bowden said.

-He estimated 70 of several hundred recreational vehicles at the park were damaged.

 "It was scary.
 I feel like I'm a pretty tough guy.
-But, this storm, it made me shake uncontrollably," Bowden said.
+But, this storm, it made me shake uncontrollably," he added.

+McKenzie County Sheriff Gary Schwartzenberger said his onsite commander reported 122 structures in the park were completely destroyed.
+In addition to those structures, there were 79 with moderate damage and 120 with minor to no damage.

+Karolin Jappe, the McKenzie County emergency manager, said the RV park is one of the largest such facilities to spring up during the oil boom and there were some mobile homes on the property.

-At least three people suffered critical injuries, according to McKenzie County's emergency manager, Karolin Jappe.
+At least three people suffered critical injuries, she said.

 "There's more devastation than a tornado four years ago.
 RVs flipped over.
 Trucks underneath RVs," Jappe said.

-McKenzie County Sheriff Gary Schwartzenberger says his house half a mile from the park suffered siding and shingle damage.
+Schwartzenberger says his house half a mile from the RV park suffered siding, shingle and hail damage.

 "It's a tornado scene," Schwartzenberger said.
 "It went through and devastated an entire community down there.
 I'm devastated myself at what has happened.
 I feel for the families."

-Schwartzenberger said the park residents would be allowed back briefly Tuesday afternoon to collect their belongings.
+Schwartzenberger said the park residents were allowed back Tuesday afternoon to collect their belongings.
 He said the park would then be shut down and that cleanup operations would resume Wednesday morning.

+"Obviously they are going to be stressed out by what they see because it was pitch black when it first happened," Schwartzenberger said.
+"That is why we are giving people the whole day to go in there.
+We want people to have the time to get their stuff."

 About 150 people, including Bowden, are staying at the Watford City Civic Center where the Red Cross has set up a temporary shelter.